 Having safety signs in the workplace is essential.

 A visible instruction from a safety sign gives clear indication and lessens the likelihood of accidents to employees and non-employees, and therefore creates a safer working environment.

-Importantly, having safety signs in your workplace will help you to comply with the Health and Safety (Safety Signs and Signals) Regulations 1996 (the Regulations).
+Importantly, having warehouse safety signs will help you to comply with the Health and Safety (Safety Signs and Signals) Regulations 1996 (the Regulations).